Mozambique - Bridging the Gap

 Photo By Nuno Ibra Remane

-Not only is Mozambique fast becoming a first class destination due to its wealth of natural beauty surrounds, the Mozambique government is also taking steps toward furthering the infrastructure of Mozambique, and at the same time developing the country in such a way that foreign and local investors may invest in the country.
+Not only is Mozambique fast becoming a first-class destination due to its wealth of natural beauty surrounds, but the Mozambique government is also taking steps toward furthering the infrastructure of Mozambique, and at the same time developing the country in such a way that foreign and local investors may invest in the country.

 One of these endeavours undertaken by the government is the latest plan to build a bridge, linking Maputo, the capital of Mozambique with the district of Catembe.